quandora/qed/README.md

 1. See this README in the editor [here](http://quandora.github.io/qed/demo.html).

-The defaut toolbar theme and actions are used.
+The default toolbar theme and actions are used.
 The editor is opened in **full page** mode.

 **Note** that actions like insert link or insert image or any other actions can be customized.
-The insert image action is not available in the demo since it requires storage to upload images etc. But drag dropping images or inserting them through a navbar button is possible.
+The insert image action is not available in the demo since it requires storage to upload images etc. But drag dropping images or inserting them through a nav-bar button is possible.
 You should just write a little bit of javascript code to enable and customize it.

 Also, it is easy to define your own actions and add them to the toolbar.
-If you don't want a default action you just ommit her when defining the toolbar.
+If you don't want a default action you just omit her when defining the toolbar.

 2. See the suggest feature at work [here](http://quandora.github.io/qed/suggest-demo.html).